Netcentric/progux/readme.md

 _To try to limit the impact of unnecessary JavaScript checks ProgUX will only update the `connectionSpeed` during a user session.
 This is simply because we believe that this is the only one of our checks likely to change during a session._

-### Development/debugging Environment
+### Development/testing Environment

-To aid development we have provided a `dist/dev/dev-bundle.js` and `dist/dev/dev-bundle.css` files that contain extra features.
+To aid developers and testers we have provided a `dist/dev/dev-bundle.js` and `dist/dev/dev-bundle.css` files that contain extra features.

 Using this script will run the checks in exactly the same way as the production script but contains a modal that allows you to change the settings on the fly.